-- o In County B, the irrigated practice does not separately qualify for EP, so the insured has an option of one EU containing both irrigation practices or BU/OU for both irrigation practices, whichever the insured qualifies for and indicates on their acreage report. - (2) Does not qualify for MCEU and single EU is elected for the crop county.
+- In County B, the irrigated practice does not separately qualify for EI, so the insured has the following options: - one EU for all irrigated or non-irrigated practices provided it meets the qualifications for an EU and BUs or OUs for the other practice, whichever is reported on the acreage report and for which the insured qualifies. - one EU for both irrigation practices on a crop county basis, provided it meets the qualification for a single EU. - BU/OU for both irrigation practices, whichever the insured qualifies for and indicates on their acreage report. - (2) Does not qualify for MCEU and single EU is elected for the crop county.